• Skip to primary navigation

 From Dan Mikesell AKA DrDan

-An easy 30-minute recipe starting with searing the chicken breasts on the stovetop, then oven-baked to finish them off for a great tasting, moist, and tender weeknight dinner.
+An easy 30-minute recipe starting with searing the chicken breasts on the stovetop, then oven-baked to a final temperature of 165ยฐ for a great tasting, moist, and tender weeknight dinner.

 Ingredients